 And with this, a lot of challenges emerged.
 As a result, organizations were looking for answers to navigate through the scaling challenges with:

-- Alignment of all the teams towards a common goal
+- Alignment of all the teams toward a common goal

 - Facilitate teams of teams planning